Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/deform/corrective_smooth.rst

 Example
 =======

-Here is an example of a character using a simple rig using only bone envelopes *(no weight painting)*.

 .. list-table::
+   An example of a rig using bone envelopes and not weight painting.

    * - .. figure:: /images/modifier-corrective_smooth_example_pose_before.png
           :width: 350px